JasperOtieno/RTraining/README.md

 ## 3. Cleaning program :
 This program describes how to import ,clean and transform data using the STI dataset for analysis.

+## 4. Importing datasets program :
+This program describes how to import various types of dataset formats into R environment.